-On EMG Based Control Frameworks for Dexterous Robotic Telemanipulation: Comparing Machine Learning and Feature Extraction Methods
+On EMG Based Control Frameworks for Dexterous Robotic Telemanipulation: Assessing Machine Learning, Feature Extraction Methods, and Shared Control Schemes

 Electromyography (EMG) signals are commonly used for the development of Muscle Machine Interfaces.
 EMG based solutions provide intuitive and often hand-free control in a wide range of applications that range from decoding of human intention in classification tasks to the continuous decoding of human motion employing regression models.
 In this work, we compare various machine learning and feature extraction methods for the creation of EMG based control frameworks for dexterous robotic telemanipulation.
 Various models are needed that can decode dexterous, in-hand manipulation motions and perform hand gesture classification in real-time.
 Three different machine learning methods and eight different time-domain features were evaluated and compared.
 The performance of the models was evaluated in terms of accuracy and time required to predict a data sample.
 The model that presented the best performance and prediction time trade-off was used for executing in real-time a telemanipulation task with the New Dexterity Autonomous Robotic Assistance (ARoA) platform (a humanoid robot).
 Various experiments have been conducted to experimentally validate the efficiency of the proposed methods.
 The robotic system is shown to successfully complete a series of tasks autonomously as well as to efficiently execute tasks in a shared control manner.